GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 - An intermediate representation parser that enables custom policy definition approaches beyond the provided DSL
 - Client-side implementations facilitating seamless integration between off-chain systems and on-chain policies

 These components demonstrate how the standard can be extended to support various implementation needs while maintaining compatibility with the core specification.
 The approach enables significant enhancement of decentralized application capabilities, allowing both native dApps and traditional Web2 applications to leverage on-chain policy enforcement.
+These satellite functionalities provide complete solutions rather than just interface definitions, solving integration and implementation challenges.

 ## Security Considerations